 We're just waiting for the final date but looks like either week of 30th April or 7th May 2018 - Pretty soon!

 Q2.
 Where in Sittingbourne will the church be located?

 We believe that the church is wherever Christians gather around Jesus.
 We're planning on gathering in local homes across Sittingbourne at first (like the church in Acts) until we've laid some healthy foundations together in mission & community.

 Q3.
 Where will you meet Sundays?

 We’ll connect with our nearest Relational Mission neighbours Faversham Community Church bi-weekly over the summer.
 We'll also visit local Sittingbourne churches & worship in our homes as well as the occasional trip to share news and updates with Cornerstone City Church.
-We'll eventually hire a local space for Sunday gatherings when the time seems right!
+We'll eventually hire a local space for Sunday gatherings when the time seems right.

 Q4.
 What part of Sittingbourne will you be moving to?

-We'll be moving to the southern part of Sittingbourne (ME10 1SL), approx 1 mile from the High Street.
+The Watson family will be moving to the southern part of Sittingbourne (ME10 1SL), approx 1 mile from the High Street.
 We believe God has called us to prioritise all of Sittingbourne & it’s surrounding areas in our missional engagement.

 Q5.
 Who is part of the pioneering team?

 There are a number of local Christians waiting to join up with us once we’ve moved to Sittingbourne who want to explore their involvement with Hope Church Sittingbourne.
 Once we live locally the plant should begin to form quite quickly as we gather with other like-minded people and begin to outwork local mission.